meihab/comp423-course-notes/docs/tutorials/go-setup.md

 }
 ```

-(E) You can now compile and run your code using the following command:
+(C) You can now compile and run your code using the following command:
 ``` bash
 go run main.go
 ```